Skip to main content

 05What is a typical lead time for Amazon FBA orders?

-A realistic lead time = manufacturing + transit + Amazon receive.
-China-to-USA by sea is often 60–90 days end-to-end; domestic suppliers can be 14–30 days.
-Always include Amazon's receive step (often 5–10 days from the moment the carrier delivers to FBA).
-Underestimating this is the most common cause of FBA stockouts.
+Total lead time = manufacturing + transit + Amazon receive.
+China-to-USA by sea is often 60–90 days; domestic can be 14–30 days.
+Always include Amazon's receive window (5–10 days) — underestimating it is the #1 cause of FBA stockouts.

 06What is the difference between days of supply and days until reorder?